**Certification ONLY students - go directly to the certification office in Black Hall 228 for a credit evaluation

 Not certain how your classes will transfer?
 Click here.

 Thinking about transferring to CWU?
 Click here to get started.

-To sign up for a secondary science education major, you will meet with an advisor for the program you are interested in (see Program Information), develop a multi-year course schedule, and fill out the major application form.
+To sign up for a secondary science education major, you will meet with an advisor for the program you are interested in (see Advising and Forms), develop a multi-year course schedule, and fill out the major application form.